1 Telling stories with data

 Pablo Picasso, the twentieth century Spanish painter, has a series of drawings where he depicts the outline of an animal using only one line (Figure 1.2).
 Despite their simplicity, we recognize which animal is being depicted—the drawing is sufficient to tell the animal is a dog, not a cat.
 Could this be used to determine whether the dog is sick?
 Probably not.
 We would likely want a different depiction.
 The decision as to which things should be measured, and then of those things that we decide to consider, which features should be measured and collected, and which to ignore, turns on context and purpose.

 Data cleaning and preparation is a critical part of using data.
 We need to massage the data available to us into a dataset that we can use.
-This requires making a lot of decisions.
+This requires making many decisions.
 The data cleaning and preparation stage is critical, and worthy of as much attention and care as any other.

 Following Kennedy et al. (2022) consider a survey that collected information about a potentially sensitive topic, gender, using four options: “man”, “woman”, “prefer not to say”, and “other”, where “other” dissolved into an open textbox.
 When we come to that dataset, we are likely to find that most responses are either “man” or “woman”.
 We need to decide what to do about “prefer not to say”.
 If we drop it from our dataset, then we are actively ignoring these respondents.
 If we do not drop it, then it makes our analysis more complicated.
 Similarly, we need to decide how to deal with the open text responses.
 Again, we could drop these responses, but this ignores the experiences of some of our respondents.
 Another option is to merge this with “prefer not to say”, but that shows a disregard for our respondents, because they specifically did not choose that option.